-Every once in a while, changing CPU generations requires a motherboard change, but B450 is still a great value for money board, and companies like MSI even claimed as advertising that their B450 Tomahawk Max motherboards would be able to offer “Future AM4 Releases.”
+Every once in a while, changing CPU generations requires a motherboard change, but B450 is still a great value for money board, and companies like MSI even claimed that their B450 Tomahawk Max motherboards would be able to offer “Future AM4 Releases.”
 Still, it’s not the end for these precious motherboards as recently AMD has come back with a relieving news.

-All B450 and X470 motherboards support the new Zen 3 architecture Ryzen 5000 series of CPUs as AMD reversed their decision owning to the massive public backlash.
+All B450 and X470 motherboards now support the new Zen 3 architecture Ryzen 5000 series of CPUs as AMD reversed their decision owning to the massive public backlash.

 |Manufacturer||Chipset||Model||AMD Zen 3 5000 Support|